partiallyordered/postman-migration/Proposal.md

 It is difficult at best to leverage the wider ecosystem of tools and libraries available to a normal development environment or programming language.
 Some examples:
-- In Mowali it was not feasible to write some tests using Postman, due to reliance on external libraries to set Kubernetes system state, or access SFTP directories.
+- In Mowali it was not feasible to write some tests using Postman, due to reliance on external libraries to set Kubernetes system state, access SFTP directories, or parse data formats not supported by Postman (XLSX).
 - In Mowali it was necessary to use a branch of newman in order to use more than one TLS certificate.
 - Postman does not support websockets and therefore cannot utilise, for example, [this PR](https://github.com/mojaloop/sdk-scheme-adapter/pull/185).